-- 5 Floodplain, terrace and modern river sand samples were first dried before sieving into a number of grain size fractions.
-The main grain size fraction of interest in this study is 250-500 $\mu$ m.
-Samples with sufficient material in the 250-500 $\mu$ m fraction were then passed through a horizontal Frantz to remove magnetic minerals.
-Samples were also supplemented with material from the 125-250 $\mu$ m grain size fraction where there was insufficient material in the 250-500 $\mu$ m fraction.
-While previous studies have demonstrated that different sediment grain size fractions may be selectively enriched in Be (e.g. - 10 Puchol et al., 2014; Schildgen et al., 2016), analysis from Lupker et al. (2012) on the 125-250 and 250-400 $\mu$ m grain size fractions (from the same sample) at the Himalayan mountain front reveal no systematic differences in Be concentration.
-Following this procedure, samples were put through repeated dissolutions in aqua regia and diluted HF and HNO3 solutions to remove mineral phases other than quartz.
+Floodplain, terrace and modern river sand samples were first dried before sieving into a number of grain size fractions.
+The main grain size fraction of interest in this study is 250- 500 μm.
+Samples with sufficient material in the 250-500 μm fraction were then passed through a horizontal Frantz to remove magnetic minerals.
+Samples were also supplemented with material from the 125-250 μm grain size fraction where there was insufficient material in the 250-500 μm fraction.
+While previous studies have demonstrated that different sediment grain size fractions may be selectively enriched in Be (e.g. Puchol et al., 2014; Schildgen et al., 2016), analysis from Lupker et al. (2012) on the 125-250 and 250-400 μm grain size fractions (from the same sample) at the Himalayan mountain front reveal no systematic differences in Be concentration.
+Following this procedure, samples were put through repeated dissolutions in aqua regia and diluted hydrofluoric (HF) acid and HNO3 solutions to remove mineral phases other than quartz.
 Quartz samples were then etched with HF to remove between 30 and 50 % of their volume.
-The purity of the clean quartz cores were then tested by ICP-OES.
-All the Al concentrations in the quartz cores were - 15 below 300 ppm.
+The purity of the clean quartz cores was then tested by inductively coupled plasma atomic emission spectroscopy (ICP-AES).
+All the Al concentrations in the quartz cores were below 300 ppm.
 Between 7 and 30 g of quartz cores were dissolved in concentrated HF.
-Samples were spiked with c.
-220 $\mu$ g of a Be carrier produced in the cosmogenic isotope analysis facility at the Scottish Universities Environmental Research Centre (SUERC) from phenakite crystals.
-The Be carrier concentration is c.
-9 ×10-16 Be/Be.
+Samples were spiked with $\sim 220 \,\mu g$ of a Be carrier produced in the cosmogenic isotope analysis facility at the Scottish Universities Environmental Research Centre (SUERC) from phenakite crystals.
+The Be carrier concentration is $\sim 9 \times 10^{-16} \ {}^{10}\text{Be}/{}^{9}\text{Be}$ .
 A procedural blank was prepared together with each group of samples.
 Be was isolated from the solutions following routine column chemistry (Darvill et al., 2015).
-Be/Be ratios of the produced BeO targets were measured with the 5 MV Pelletron AMS at the SUERC (Xu et al., - 20 2010).
-Be data were calibrated against the National Institute of Standards and Technology standard reference material NIST SRM 4325.
-The activity of NIST SRM 4325 corresponds to a nominal Be/Be ratio of $2.79 \times 10^{-11}$ for a Be half-life of 1.36 $\times 10^{6}$ years.
+Be/Be ratios of the produced BeO targets were measured with the 5 MV Pelletron accelerator mass spectrometer (AMS) at SUERC (Xu et al., 2010).
+Be data were calibrated against the National Institute of Standards and Technology standard reference material (NIST SRM) 4325.
+The activity of NIST SRM 4325 corresponds to a nominal ${}^{10}\text{Be}/{}^{9}\text{Be}$ ratio of $2.79 \times 10^{-11}$ for a ${}^{10}\text{Be}$ halflife of $1.36 \times 10^6$ years.
 The processed blank ratios ranged between 4 and 54 % of the sample Be/Be ratios (see Table A1 for details).
 The uncertainty of this correction is included in the stated standard uncertainties.